-Scott Sukenick has served as our General Counsel since November 2017.
-Prior to joining SCYNEXIS, Mr. Sukenick was a Senior Associate at the law firm Cooley LLP from October 2012 to November 2017, where he focused on life sciences litigation and strategic intellectual property management.
+Scott Sukenick has served as our Chief Legal Officer since May 2023 and as our General Counsel since November 2017.
+Prior to joining SCYNEXIS, Mr. Sukenick was an attorney at the law firm Cooley LLP from October 2012 to November 2017, where he focused on life sciences litigation and strategic intellectual property management.
 From September 2010 to October 2012, he worked at Patterson Belknap Webb & Tyler LLP, where he primarily represented pharmaceutical and medical device companies in patent litigation.
-He started his career and worked at Simpson Thacher & Bartlett LLP from September 2006 to September 2010, where his practice focused on complex commercial litigation and intellectual property transactional matters.
+He started his legal career and worked at Simpson Thacher & Bartlett LLP from September 2006 to September 2010, where his practice focused on complex commercial litigation and intellectual property transactional matters.
 Mr. Sukenick is a registered patent attorney.
 He obtained a B.S. in Biology and a B.A. in Chemistry from Duke University and a J.D. from Harvard University.